Edmanbosch/APCSA-Java-Repo/README.md

 # APCSA Java Repo
 ## Graphics Intro
-- Uses Swing.
+- Uses Swing and AWT to display simple shapes and patterns.
 - Incorporates classes and inheritance.
-- Uses arrays and for loops to generate simple patterns.
+- Uses arrays and for loops to generate patterns.

 ## Quiz Project
 - Uses a while loop and a switch statement to run the quiz.